 In application, this technique is exciting for students because it breaks most of the rules of traditional photo processing and forces them to make quick, nearly instinctive choices.
 Exposures are "a few minutes long," and the print is assessed by eye in the developer.
 When it looks "about right," it is grabbed out of the developer and thrown into the stop bath.

 These interpretive protocols realign the mind to focus on visual aesthetics.
 That means that, after time spent learning technical printing, making lith prints will surprise students with wonderfully unforeseen results.

 The best thing about it is that each print is a unique piece of art that is difficult to duplicate.
-As a unique work it is infinitely more individual and personal than a limited edition conventional print.
+As a unique work, it is infinitely more individual and personal than a limited edition conventional print.

-Also, we recommend Moersch SE5 Master Lith Printing Paper Developer Kit.
+We recommend Moersch SE5 Master Lith Printing Paper Developer Kit.
 It is ideal for those just getting started in lith printing.